In public, was NEVER the place to lose your cool. God forbid “they” got proof that you were as uncivilized and ignorant as “they” thought you were.

 Whew…

 We never know what preceded a thing.
 Responses always seem over-the-top.
-Was this one of those hundred-years setbacks from which we have to recover and recoup the brownie points Judge Jackson’s cool, calm, collected demeanor netted us, or just a harmless Hollywood stunt that served its publicity purpose?
+Was this one of those hundred-years setbacks, from which we have to recover, and recoup the brownie points Judge Jackson’s cool, calm, collected demeanor netted us, or just a harmless Hollywood stunt that served its publicity-gaining purpose?

 I can imagine my elders shaking their heads and muttering, “Now, see?
 Can’t take y’all NOWHERE!
 All dressed up and acting a fool”.

 Something tells me that it was a last straw moment.
-Those are usually void of critical thinking or consideration of one’s surroundings.
-I have a feeling that other, old things hadn’t been addressed or resolved.
+Those are usually void of critical thinking, or consideration of one’s surroundings.
+I have a feeling that other, old things hadn’t been addressed nor resolved.
 Maybe he didn’t even want to be there.
 This was a man who was simmering.
 That anger didn’t just emerge out of nowhere.
-It had been waiting to blow, but he had been laughing seconds earlier.
+It had been waiting to blow, but he had been laughing, just seconds earlier.

 The bad joke may have represented a culmination of all of the things and people at which he hadn’t lashed out.
 Over the years, how many faces DIDN’T get slapped that, perhaps, deserved it more?